 - The County shall follow the Municipal Government Act's policies regulating the dedication of municipal reserves. - The County may defer all or a portion of the required reserves by registering a deferred reserve caveat when the reserve could be provided through future subdivision. - The acquisition, deferral, and disposition of reserve land, and use of cash-in-lieu shall adhere to County Policy, agreements with local school boards, and the requirements of the Municipal Government Act. - Reserves should be provided to the maximum amount allowed by the Municipal Government Act. - The County may accept a voluntary dedication of reserve land beyond the maximum amount allowed by the Municipal Government Act.
-Over-dedication of reserve land may be used to support the development of a compact residential community or another need identified by the County. - When assessing the proposed dedication of reserve land, the dedication should meet the present or future needs of the County by considering the recommendations of the MDP, applicable recreation and park master plans, area structure plans, conceptual schemes, and local school boards. - The size, type, location, and shape of reserve land shall be suitable for public use and accessible to the public, and align with County needs or policies, where appropriate. - When determining the amount, type, location, and shape of the reserve land within an intermunicipal development plan area, the adjacent municipality shall be consulted prior to determining the reserve requirement.
+Over-dedication of reserve land may be used to support the development of a compact residential community or another need identified by the - When assessing the proposed dedication of reserve land, the dedication should meet the present or future needs of the County by considering the recommendations of the MDP, applicable recreation and park master plans, area structure plans, conceptual schemes, and local school boards. - The size, type, location, and shape of reserve land shall be suitable for school use and/or public use, and accessible to the public, and align with County needs or policies, where appropriate. - When determining the amount, type, location, and shape of the reserve land within an intermunicipal development plan area, the adjacent municipality shall be consulted prior to determining the reserve requirement.

-The County shall not dispose of reserve land in an intermunicipal development plan area without prior consultation with the appropriate municipality.
+- The County shall not dispose of reserve land in an i) intermunicipal development plan area without prior consultation with the appropriate municipality. - Within urban growth corridors, the preferred methods of providing municipal and/or school reserve shall be by land dedication or registration of deferred reserve caveats on title.